Multiple Instance Verification: Multi-instance verification (MIV): problem definition and an interpretation of attention scores

 \begin{definition}[MI verification exemplar] An MI verification exemplar is a tuple, $(x_Q, \{x_1, x_2, \cdots, x_N\})$, with a label $Y$ given by

 \end{definition}

-It is worth noting that an MI verification task can be converted into a ``multiple pairs-of-instances'' learning problem, analogous to MIL, by pairing the query instance with each instance in the target bag.
+It should be noted that an MIV task can be converted into a ``multiple pairs of instances'' learning problem, analogous to MIL, by pairing the query instance with each instance in the target bag.
 We state this formally as a lemma below.